-Due to the unusual circumstances from COVID-19, I reserve the right to update and/or modify my course format and syllabus, if necessary, as conditions change, and additional information is produced by the University of Colorado.
+Due to the unusual circumstances from COVID-19, I reserve the right to update and/or modify my syllabus, if necessary, as conditions change, and additional information is produced by the University of Colorado.
 Please check the syllabus and Canvas regularly throughout the semester for potential changes.
-Thank you and stay safe.
+Thank you kindly and stay safe.